Kubernetes on AWS Resources

 ]

-All the communication between Kiam agent and server is TLS encrypted.
-This enhances security.
-To do this we need to first deploy cert-manager in our Kubernetes cluster and generate certificates for our agent-server communication.
+All communication between Kiam agents and servers is TLS encrypted, which enhances security.
+To do this, we need to first deploy cert-manager in our Kubernetes cluster and generate certificates for our agent-server communication.

 Deploying Cert Manager and Generating Certificates